bosr/vm-pp-session/README.md

         vagrantup

 ## Usage
+Everything is installed and provisioned, it's time for your PP session

 ### Your side
 Vagrant has configured a redirection from port 22222 on your dev machine (the _host_) to port 22 on the VM (the _guest_).